damianhakert/damianhakert.github.io/source/_posts/2015-09-02-a-grant-to-help-us-integrate-gitlab-with-open-source-osf.md

 option that researchers should also have.

 The Center for Open Science supports and maintains the OSF and has grants available to connect OSF with the tools and services that researchers use.
-There is a $5,000 grant to help GitLab and OSF integration.
+There is a USD 5,000 grant to help GitLab and OSF integration.
 Would you like to help us?

 Proposals should include the following information: